-One absence is allowed per credit hour for a course (e.g. 3 for a 3 credit hour course), though these are intended to be used for legitimate purposes only and not for holidays, extra-long weekends, or to skip class.
+One absence is allowed per credit hour for a course (e.g. three for a 3 credit hour course), though these are intended to be used for legitimate purposes only and not for holidays, extra-long weekends, or to skip class.

-Millar sanctioned events do not count as absences (sports, Worship Arts, etc.) but students are advised to be proactive and find notes or listen to audio recordings of the classes they miss.
+Millar-sanctioned events do not count as absences (Sports, Field Education, Outdoor Edge, Worship Arts, etc.), but students are advised to be proactive and find notes or listen to audio recordings of the classes they miss.